 Why did you choose to study your course – what or who inspired you?

 I chose to study Diagnostic Radiography as I have always been interested in healthcare, science, and its direct influence on human lives.
-I found the course interesting as it comprises technical knowledge, patient care, and practical skills.
+I find the course interesting as it comprises technical knowledge, patient care, and practical skills.

 Why did you choose the University of Cumbria?